1Ouija case retrial

 18. There's a Battery in Oxford that's lasted 176 years and there's no telling when it will run out of energy.

-19. An Australian prime minister named Harold Holt who served from 1966 to 1967.
-One day, he went for a swim and just disappeared without a trace.
+19. Australian prime minister Harold Holt who served from 1966 to 1967, one day, while in office, went for a swim and just disappeared without a trace.

-20. A man (Harrison Odjegba Okene) was found alive in an air pocket on a sunk ship after three days of no water, no food, and in pitch black.
+20. In 2013, a man named Harrison Odjegba Okene was found alive in an air pocket on a sunk ship after three days of no water, no food, and in pitch black.

 In 2004, farmers in India used Pepsi and Coca Cola instead of pesticides because they were cheaper and got the job done just as well.